LGmedia954/lucky-numbers-frontend/README.md

 # How To Use This Application

+Locate the Back End repository and run bundle install to install necessary gems.
+Run rake db:migrate to ready the database.
+Then run 'rails s' to launch the Rails server.
+JSON files may be viewed at http://localhost:3000.

-To use this app, clone the Front End repository and run npm install to install Node dependencies.
+To use this app, clone this Front End repository and run npm install to install Node dependencies.
 Then run npm start.

-Clone the Back End repository and run bundle install to install necessary gems.
-Run rake db:migrate to ready the database.

-Run rake start to launch the client and API servers.
 Navigate to http://localhost:3001 to view the React app.

 # Project Requirements